adamHamland/transfer-guide-generator/README.md

 When you are ready to see how the document is shaping up, you can press the preview button and a preview of the transfer guide will be displayed to you.
 ![Preview](Preview.PNG)

+Lastly, when you are done.
+You can click the export button and you will get a downloadable PDF of the transfer guide.